bobdamit/photo3s/README.md

 ## Contributing

 1. Create feature branch from `modernize-cicd`
-2. Test changes with three-job pipeline
+2. Test changes with four-job pipeline
 3. Deploy to production environment as needed

 ---